Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

         allows player to somewhat control the tempo of levels (or elements of level), slowing them down or speeding them up maybe different songs have different effects, have to be unlocked separately

-at some point, player could use spade or gardining gloves to dig up checkpoint flags and move them around
+at some point, player could use spade or gardening gloves to dig up checkpoint flags and move them around
     this could be required for late-game areas or for navigating subspace

+we could also have certain pick-up-able veggies like in mario 2 that the player needs to carry from one screen to another
+    and if the player dies, they drop the veggie so it creates a sort of impromptu endurance / 1cc challenge for players to get the proper vegetable from one place on the map to another certain non-harmful entities could be used as the excuse for the player to deliver a vegetable or other item from one place to another and maybe at some point we also have a ridiculous trading sequence for the player to zig zag across the map delivering items from one place to another

 ### More complex palettes and color blending